Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 Obligation is reproduced here in below.

 Customer/Investor/Client undertakes to have read the same.
-Further, acknowledges that JTSL
+Further, acknowledges that BCML

 shall have the right to revise the same, if required under applicable laws.